kcc-community/kcc-docs/en-us/README.md

 - Proposal Responsible for managing access to validators and managing validator proposals and votes.
 - Validators Responsible for ranking management of validators, staking and unstaking operations, distribution of block rewards, etc.
 - Punish Responsible for punishing operations against active validators who are not working properly.
+- (Since Ishikari Hardfork) The ReservePool is responsible for temporarily saving gas fees and bonus rewards.

 Blockchain call system contracts：

-- At the end of each block, the Validators contract is called and the fees for all transactions in the block are distributed to active validators.
+- (Since Ishikari Hardfork) At the end of each block, the Validators contract is called, the fees for all transactions in the block are first sent to the ReservePool, and a fixed amount of KCS will be taken out from the ReservePool and distributed to all the validators and their stakers.
 - The Punish contract is called to punish the validator when the validator is not working properly.
 - At the end of each epoch, the Validators contract is called to update active validators, based on the ranking.

 ### stake
-You can call the `stake` method in the `validator` contract to stake for any validator, the minimum staking amount for each validator is 32KCS.
+You can call the `vote` method in the `validators` contract to stake for any validator, the minimum staking amount for each validator is 1KCS.

 ### unstake
-If you want to `unstake` your KCS, you need to call the `unstake` method in the `validator` contract, and wait for 86400 blocks(3 days), then call the `withdrawStaking` method in the `validator` contract to make the amount available.
+If you want to `unstake` your KCS, you need to call the `revokeVote` method in the `validators` contract, and wait for 86400 blocks(3 days), then call the `withdraw` method in the `validators` contract to make the amount available.

 ### punish
 Whenever a validator is found not to mine a block as predefined, the Punish contract is automatically called at the end of this block and the validator is counted.
-When the count reaches 24, all income of the validator is punished.
-When the count reaches 48, the validator is removed from the list of active validators, and the validator is disqualified.
+When the count reaches every multiple of 24, almost all income of the validator is punished.
+When the count reaches 600, the validator is removed from the list of active validators, and the validator is disqualified.

 ## TheGraph
 Graph Node is a protocol for building decentralized applications (dApps) quickly on Ethereum and IPFS using GraphQL.